-Did you know that this song ain’t written in Hungarian?, ask the members of the Hungarian duo Sophie M in their debut track mother tongue.
+Did you know that this song ain’t written in Hungarian?, ask the members of the duo Sophie M from Hungary in their debut track mother tongue.
 Zsofi Borsi sat down with these new up-and-coming talents from Budapest to talk about inspirations, future plans and hypocrisies.

 While the duo have been making music separately for a while, it was only half a year ago that they decided to commit to a long-term common project – one that was all about experimenting with new sounds and interesting lyrics without the need to take themselves too seriously.